nissbran/identity-server-workshop/exercises/01-ApiAccess-ClientCredentials/README.md

 ## Exercise 1.3: Modify the Transaction Api use access token authentication

 In this part we will add authentication to the transaction api.
 We are going to use the nuget package supplied by the IdentityServer4 team, `IdentityServer4.AccessTokenValidation`.
 It is also possible to use the regular ASP.NET Core 2.0 `Microsoft.AspNetCore.Authentication.JwtBearer` package.
-The difference between them is that `IdentityServer4.AccessTokenValidation` exposes more options and the api surface aligns more with the tokens that IdentityServer4 generates.
+The difference between them is that `IdentityServer4.AccessTokenValidation` exposes more options and the terminology aligns with the tokens that IdentityServer4 generates.
 The `IdentityServer4.AccessTokenValidation` even builds on Microsofts package.

 ### Step 1